The Art of Musicking – Interacting With MusicGuitarSpotting

 How would you feel if I told you that you’re a musician, even if you can’t play a note?

 Read on to learn why.

 It’s clear that music has always been a part of human culture.
-Throughout our history, we’ve enjoyed and interacted with music in many different ways.
+Throughout our history, we’ve enjoyed and interacted with music in all kinds of different ways.

 Now the world is a little more sophisticated in the modern age, but music has never been more popular.

-When you interact with music, in any way, you are “musicking”, changing how the music is created or consumed.
-And increasing your engagement can make your life better.
+When you interact with music in any way, you are “musicking”, changing how the music is created or consumed.
+And increasing your engagement will improve your quality of life.